 The consolidation of the methods is a good point which we tried to address in the revised version.
 This includes moving actual method descriptions from other sections to the method section.
 We specified snowfall vs snow cover evaluation method.
 Further, we removed repetitions and compressed and removed rather irrelevant information.
-We added tabular descriptions for a better overview especially for transect and the method including following validations, but refer for more details to the just finished SMP + Magnaprobe raw dataset on PANGAEA, which should include all important information.
-The detailed data descriptions are already accessable but data access is publicly available after MOSAiC moratorium in January 2023.
+We added tabular descriptions for a better overview especially for transect and the method including following validations (e.g. now Tab.
+2), but refer for more details to the just finished SMP + Magnaprobe raw dataset on PANGAEA (Macfarlane et al., 2022), and the soon to be published ice overview paper of Nicolaus et al., 2022, which should include most important information.
+The detailed data descriptions and metadata are already accessible but data access is publicly available after MOSAiC moratorium in January 2023.
 Snow drifts were already covered in the transect (Fig. 5 b-c).
 We clarified this in the revised manuscript.
 We intended a more generalized approach in this paper - the goal was to combine snow cover, snowfall and drifting snow.
 We can understand very well that detailed information about snow layering would be beneficial.
 We are currently working on a paper which builds on this generalized work described in this paper that investigates small-scale snow transport and includes SMP, density and detailed snow layer investigation.
 Thus, we also refrained here from going too much into detail of snow layer investigation in the revised manuscript.
 We hope that you have understanding for this.

 HS-SWE Conversion and Evaluation: The conversion of snow height to SWE follows an assumption that covariance with bulk density is generally weak as compared to height.
 To exploit this the regression in Eqn.
 6 show mixes coefficients from two seperate fits (SMP and corer derived).
 Given that this is an atypical statistical approach I would like to see a clear justification for the use of an arbitrary function (ie not fit to any specific dataset) instead of a validated fit from a combined SMP + ETH height/SWE dataset.

 This is a very good point - indeed we needed to revise this.
 The shift along the y-axis is a result of the nonlinear regression method.
 However, in reality, there must be SWE = 0 when HS = 0.
 Due to this fact, and the reason that the difference of b_tube = 0.92 and b_smp = 2.31 is only marginal, we simplified to SWE = m HS^a.
+See now L310.

 Additionally, I was a bit surprised that previous work construct HS-SWE relationships on Arctic sea ice were not contrast against the methods introduced here (ie. SWE = 0.348 hs; in CM units from SHEBA doi:10.1029/2000JC000400).
 Using the heights from the public SMP derived dataset from this paper,general agreement can be demonstrated between the SHEBA experiment derived conversion and the one introduced here.
 Evaluating against the ETH + SMP derived dataset would be of interest.
 This would particularly interesting given that the ETH + SMP dataset covers an entire accumulation season, suggesting seasonal and spatial bulk density are well constrained.

 This is an excellent suggestion which we have implemented a longer section discussing SHEBA/Sturm in the revised version.
 Indeed, not mentioning and comparing/discussing the Sturm et al. 2002 paper was not intentionally, but at least the main author mainly responsible for writing was indeed not aware of its existence.
 Another co-author provided this good reference, but (non-intentionally) shortly after the TC submission.
+We added a thorough comparison with Sturm et al. 2002 in the appendix.